turn/DataMine/doc/DataMine_IDL.md

 	- INT32: an integer type, whose value is represented by four bytes
 	- INT64: an integer type, whose value is represented by eight bytes
 	- FLOAT: a float numeric type, whose value is represented by four bytes
-	- DOUBLE: a float nueric type, whose value is represented by eight bytes
+	- DOUBLE: a float numeric type, whose value is represented by eight bytes
 	- STRING: a string type, which is UTF8???
 	- BINARY: an array of bytes

-- The group type describes the structure of a record, and it has attribtues:
+- The group type describes the structure of a record, and it has attributes:
 	- *name*: the name of the structure it describes
 	- *type*: the group type, e.g., "STRUCT"